Last Updated on Samuel Franklinby

 - Notable Rewards: Increases level cap from 20 to 30 when installed and adds various perks between level 20 and 30.

 Extending the Fallout 3 main storyline to allow players to go beyond the final mission this DLC adds a mixture of side and main quest content to the Fallout 3 world you’re familiar with by this stage.
-This Fallout 3 DLC is also responsible for increasing the level cap from 20 to 30 and in turn provides a number of perks between this level range.
-Alongside this extra power players will encounter new enemies of even greater power with Enclave hellfire troopers, albino radscorpions, feral ghoul reavers and super mutant overlords.
+This Fallout 3 DLC is also responsible for increasing the level cap from 20 to 30 and in turn provides a number of perks between this level range which can impact on your choice of starting SPECIAL stats.
+Alongside this extra power players will encounter new enemies of even greater power with Enclave hellfire troopers, albino radscorpions, feral ghoul reavers and super mutant overlords that provide a fresh challenge for the end game.

 Point Lookout Summary